 After the victories at Trenton and Princeton in January 1777, the Continental Army turned north at Kingston and retreated up the Millstone Valley toward the safety of the Watchung Mountains.
 Reaching Somerset Courthouse (now Millstone) at nightfall, the army slept in barns and open fields.
 Washington and his staff stayed in the home of John Van Doren.
 Next day the Continental Army continued its march north up the valley to the hills and a rest stop at Pluckemin.

-A well-armed British foraging party, sent out from New Brunswick on January 30, 1777, were raiding Van Neste’s mill at Weston when militia under General Dickinson waded across the ice-filled river downstream, surprised and routed them, and captured 9 prisoners, 40 wagons, sheep, cattle, and almost 100 draft horses.
+The Battle of Millstone.
+A well-armed British foraging party, sent out from New Brunswick on January 30, 1777, were raiding Van Neste’s mill at Weston when four hundred militia under General Philemon Dickinson waded across the ice-filled river downstream, surprised and routed them, and captured 9 prisoners, 40 wagons, sheep, cattle, and almost 100 draft horses.
 This battle was an important early event in the Forage War, and ongoing series of skirmishes between the revolutionary militia and the British Army.